silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/07_tips_and_tricks.md

 [/warning]

-## Schema introspection
+## Schema introspection {#schema-introspection}

 Some GraphQL clients such as [Apollo](http://apollographql.com) require some level of introspection into the schema.
 The `SchemaTranscriber` class will persist this data to a static file in an event that is fired on completion of the schema build.
 This file can then be consumed by a client side library like Apollo.
-The `silverstripe-admin` module is built to consume this data and expects it to be in a web-accessible location.
+The `silverstripe/admin` module is built to consume this data and expects it to be in a web-accessible location.